bjoern-hempel/js-regression-framework/README.md

 Regression analysis is a statistical analysis technique that aims to model relationships between a dependent variable and one or more independent variables.

 ## 1. Linear regression (2D)

+Linear regression, which is a special case of the general concept of regression analysis, is a statistical technique that attempts to explain an observed dependent variable by one or more independent variables.

 ### 1.1 Preliminary considerations